Delta-sigma modulation: Multi-bit quantizer

 The modulator can also be classified by the bit depth of its quantizer.
 A quantizer that distinguishes between N-levels is called a log_{2}N bit quantizer.
-For example, a simple comparator has 2 levels and so is 1 bit quantizer; a 3-level quantizer is called a 1.5 bit quantizer; a 4-level quantizer is a 2-bit quantizer; a 5-level quantizer is called a 2.5-bit quantizer.
+For example, a simple comparator has 2 levels and so is a 1-bit quantizer; a 3-level quantizer is called a 1.5 bit quantizer; a 4-level quantizer is a 2-bit quantizer; a 5-level quantizer is called a 2.5-bit quantizer.
 Higher bit quantizers inherently produce less quantization noise.

 One criticism of 1-bit quantization is that adequate amounts of dither cannot be used in the feedback loop, so distortion can be heard under some conditions (more discussion at Direct Stream Digital).
+Many of the issues of 1-bit modulation can be treated by look-ahead sigma–delta modulation.

 Subsequent decimation

-Decimation is strongly associated with delta-sigma modulation, but is distinct and outside the scope of this article.
+Decimation is strongly associated with delta–sigma modulation, but is distinct and outside the scope of this article.
 The original 1962 paper didn't describe decimation.
 Oversampled data in the early days was sent as is.
-The proposal to decimate oversampled delta-sigma data using digital filtering before converting it into PCM audio was made by D. J. Goodman at Bell Labs in 1969, to reduce the ΔΣ signal from its high sampling rate while increasing its bit depth.
-Decimation may be done in a separate chip on the receiving end of the delta-sigma bit stream, sometimes by a dedicated module inside of a microcontroller, which is useful for interfacing with PDM MEMS microphones, though many ΔΣ ADC integrated circuits include decimation.
+The proposal to decimate oversampled delta–sigma data using digital filtering before converting it into PCM audio was made by D. J. Goodman at Bell Labs in 1969, to reduce the ΔΣ signal from its high sampling rate while increasing its bit depth.
+Decimation may be done in a separate chip on the receiving end of the delta–sigma bit stream, sometimes by a dedicated module inside of a microcontroller, which is useful for interfacing with PDM MEMS microphones, though many ΔΣ ADC integrated circuits include decimation.
 Some microcontrollers even incorporate both the modulator and decimator.

 Decimation filters most commonly used for ΔΣ ADCs, in order of increasing complexity and quality, are: